top of page

 LOW TEACHER-STUDENT RATIOS

 CIAS purposefully keeps our teacher-student ratios low so that our teachers are able to address the learning needs of all our students, providing small-group learning opportunities, activity-based learning, and one-on-one tutoring as needed.
-The lowest ratio is in early elementary: 1:6, and the highest ratio is in middle school: 1:13.
+The lowest ratio is in early elementary: 1:6, and the highest ratio is in high school: 1:12.

 SPECIAL EDUCATION/ESE/NEURODIVERGENT STUDENTS